 Mount Sima snowboarding and skiing

 Close to Whitehorse lies the small, but action-packed Mount Sima.
-You will be picked up from your hotel at around 12 pm and then transferred to Mount Sima.
+The meeting point for this activity is a short walk from your hotel.
+You will be collected at around 12 pm and then transferred to Mount Sima.
 On your way, you will stop at a hire shop where you can pick up your equipment and hire any clothing that you require.

 With 10 pistes in total, there is enough to keep you busy during this three and a half hour tour.

 Guided transportation, ski/snowboard rental and a half day ski pass are included in the price.
 If you want to hire additional clothing, you will need to pay for this locally.Read more about this activity

 Please note that a minimum of two people is required for this tour to operate and it is available from the 16th December to 31st March on days 4 and 5 of your holiday (Friday to Sunday only).
 If you are taking part in the activity while staying at the Northern Lights Resort and Spa, you will need to pay a supplement for transfers to the mountain; this will be quoted at the time of booking.

 The Yukon is home to some of Canada’s best fishing for lake trout, northern pike, Arctic grayling, rainbow trout and Arctic char.
 The meeting point for this activity is a short walk from your hotel.
 You will be collected at around 1 pm and transferred to one of the many beautiful frozen lakes that surround the town.

 Your guide will lead you through the surrounding area on snowshoes and take you out to a suitable spot on the lake.
 Once here, you will be shown how to drill through the lake, which can be from 30cm to 1m thick in places.
 Hot drinks will be served around a fire during the tour and if you are lucky enough to catch a fish, your guide will fillet it and cook it on the fire for you – a perfect way to end the day!Read more about this activity